EdwinBekaert/console-mikko-test-php/README.md

 * If today is the date of paying salary or bonus; we expect the salary not yet being paid and will as such appear in the CSV

+* If 31 december is in the weekend and the Missed Strategy is next monday we don't include the pay day as it is for next year

 ### How to

 * Tests can be run with: ```composer test```